 If you are arriving from Naples, Sorrento, Amalfi, Capri or beyond you should consider catching a ferry to and from Positano.
 It’s the easiest way to get to the town of Positano and its beaches.
 You can book your ferry tickets via Omio.

 If you are planning on staying in Positano for a few days and have luggage, consider booking a transfer from the nearby towns or Naples airport that will make your journey a lot smoother (Positano has a LOT of steps).

 Otherwise, look out for the Blue SITA buses that connect the towns on the Amalfi coast.
 The Red SITA bus is more frequent and passes are valid for 24 hours.
 During the height of summer, the traffic along this section of the coast gets extremely congested.
 Skip the road and make your way by ferry instead.

 - Take a Boat Trip From Positano To Capri & Sorrento and savor the beauty of tiny Capri and its spectacular stores, before heading to Sorrento.

-- Hike the incredible pathway that links several of the Amalfi Coast towns.
-It’s an unforgettable hike and one of the prettiest in the region.
-Path of the Gods Walking Tour.
+- Hike the incredible Path of the Gods that links several of the Amalfi Coast towns.
+It’s an unforgettable hike and one of the prettiest in the world.

 - No trip to this part of Italy is complete without a Pompeii & Vesuvius Full Day Tour.
 The preservation of Pompeii is truly outstanding and you’ll struggle to comprehend it all.
 Easily one of the best tours in the region and not to be missed.